-The currently proposed standardized labor rate survey methodology regulations do take into account future increases in the Consumer Price Index.
-The proposed regulations attempt to account for increasing costs on an annual basis by requiring either a new survey be conducted, or applying a CPI adjustment as described in section 2695.81(d)(1)(C).
-This CPI adjustment utilizes the Monthly (All Items) Consumer Price Index for All Urban Consumers for California.
-Using annualized monthly data based on when the survey was conducted should minimize any lag of minimum wage increases in the CPI data and lead to a fair result while also minimizing costs to insurers.
-Additionally, this adjustment is only allowed once, after which a new survey needs to be conducted to retain the rebuttable presumption.

-The proposed standardized labor rate survey methodology does address the issue of conducting up to date labor rate surveys which would include updated data by designating that only surveys filed less than a year will qualify as a Standardized Labor Rate Survey, with a mechanism for a possible extension to a maximum of two years.
+astronomical what we spend.
+We don't get that money back.
+Nobody's regulations do take into account future

+paying it back.
+It's all, Cost of overhead.
+It is cost of overhead.
+But increases in the Consumer Price Index.

+we're not getting the raises to make up for that.
+The profits aren't there The proposed regulations attempt to

+any more.
+It's unbelievable how they're just chopping it down and account for increasing costs on an

+chopping it down. annual basis by requiring either a new

+survey be conducted, or applying a CPI

+adjustment as described in section

+2695.81(d)(1)(C).
+This CPI adjustment

+utilizes the Monthly (All Items)

+Consumer Price Index for All Urban

+Consumers for California.
+Using

+annualized monthly data based on

+when the survey was conducted should

+minimize any lag of minimum wage

+increases in the CPI data and lead to a

+fair result while also minimizing costs

+to insurers.
+Additionally, this

+adjustment is only allowed once, after

+which a new survey needs to be

+conducted to retain the rebuttable

+presumption.

+The proposed standardized labor rate

+survey methodology does address the

+issue of conducting up to date labor

+rate surveys which would include

+updated data by designating that only

+surveys filed less than a year will

+qualify as a Standardized Labor Rate

+Survey, with a mechanism for a

+possible extension to a maximum of

+two years.